 Coffee is a fruit, right?
 It’s a cherry that grows on a tree.
-While the “vegetal” part is processed away, leaving just the pit the fresh coffee bean, the green bean, our favorite part is still a perishable type of produce and, like anything alive, will slowly meet its destiny and eventually go bad.
-So, what exactly is fresh coffee?
+While the “vegetal” part is processed away, leaving just the pit – the fresh coffee bean, the green bean, our favorite part – is still a perishable type of produce and, like anything alive, will slowly meet its destiny and eventually go bad.

 Like with other processed foods, coffee could be dried, cured, salted, canned, or preserved.
 Luckily for us, roasted coffee provides the best flavors so most efforts to preserve fresh coffee have the roasting process in mind.

 Within the time parameters listed above, fresh coffee will differ from stale or old coffee in that it contains chemical compounds that are, typically, more “pleasing to the senses”.
 The moisture content and oils are what transfer most of the flavors you experience in your favorite coffees.
 With time, moisture will dry out and the oils will quickly oxidize leaving the wonderful flavors you wrote down at that cupping you went to.
 That description you read about your favorite coffee bean online means nothing once the roast has passed its time and becomes stale.